BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 !img("zcell113.png")

 Exit the southwestern most door of the theater, and you'll grab *TM120 Solar Blade*.
 There is also a hidden *Fresh Water* nearby.
-Exit the southeasternmost door to grab a *Flying Memory*.
 If you exit one of the top doors of the theatre, you can find a hidden *Ultra Ball* and listen in on a conversation between Souta and Eldest.

 Head up the stairs located in the room behind the stage, and enter the left door.
 After the conversations, talk to Aelita again in the restaurant downstairs on the right side.